AttractingSuet Recipes for bluebirds and other birds

 • If adding birdseed for non-bluebirds, make sure it’s fresh.

-• Bird chilies (powdered Thai chili to keep squirrels away – inexpensive and better than cayenne pepper or dry mustard.
+• Bird chilies (powdered Thai chili or concentrated cayenne as a liquid) to keep squirrels away – inexpensive and better than cayenne pepper or dry mustard.
 Add VERY carefully – dust is hot enough to cause a human grief).

 • Balanced diet: Don’t worry too much about creating a totally balanced suet diet for outside feeding – the birds will get food from other sources as well.